DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/20-Hypothesis-Testing-ProbDist.md

 ## [1] 0.001299333
 ```

-That is a small p-value.
+That is a small $p$-value.

 ### Step 4 - Draw a conclusion

 Based on our data, if the listeners were guessing correct 50\% of the time, there is less than a $0.0013$ probability that only 42 or less (or 78 or more) listeners would get correctly.
 This is the probability of what we observed or something more extreme, given the null hypothesis is true.
 This probability is much less than 0.05, so we reject the null hypothesis that the listeners are guessing correctly half of the time and conclude that the correct-guess rate rate is different from 50\%.

 This decision region looks like the pmf in Figure \@ref(fig:dist201-fig).
 Any observed values inside the red boundary lines would be consistent with the null hypothesis.
-That is, any observed values inside the red boundary lines would result in a p-value larger than 0.05.
-Any values at the red line or more extreme would be in the rejection region, resulting in a p-value smaller than 0.05.
+That is, any observed values inside the red boundary lines would result in a $p$-value larger than 0.05.
+Any values at the red line or more extreme would be in the rejection region, resulting in a $p$-value smaller than 0.05.
 We also plotted the observed value in black.

 ```r